cooperative-computing-lab/cctools/doc/manuals/parrot/index.md

 * [parrot_mount](../man_pages/parrot_mount.md)

-### Please use the following citation for Parrot in a scientific publication
+## Citation

 Douglas Thain and Miron Livny, [Parrot: An Application Environment for Data-Intensive Computing](http://www.cse.nd.edu/~dthain/papers/parrot-scpe.pdf), Scalable Computing: Practice and Experience, Volume 6, Number 3, Pages 9--18, 2005.

+## Further Information

+For more information, please see [Getting Help](help.md) or visit the [Cooperative Computing Lab](http://ccl.cse.nd.edu) website.

+## Copyright

-Parrot is Copyright (C) 2003-2004 Douglas Thain and Copyright (C) 2005- The University of Notre Dame.
-All rights reserved.
-This software is distributed under the GNU General Public License.
+CCTools is Copyright (C) 2019- The University of Notre Dame.
+This software is distributed under the GNU General Public License Version 2.
 See the file COPYING for details.

-__Last edited: August 2019__